Menu

 Our Christian vision and values, Peace, Joy, Forgiveness, Perseverance, Compassion, Hope, underpin all of our actions.
 With children who are eager to learn, parents and Governors who are supportive, our team of dedicated staff promote an inspirational culture of creativity with high aspirations where there are no barriers to a child’s success.
 We challenge our children and ourselves to be the best we can be in a safe, rich and purposeful environment, while relishing life and learning at Southborough.

-Our RSE lessons
+Our PSHE lessons

 Lessons and activities are adapted from SCARF plans, from Coram Life Education.
 SCARF stands for Safety, Caring, Achievement, Resilience, Friendship.
 This spiral curriculum allows all children to build on their knowledge year upon year.
 We then create lessons that utilise: use of child specific resources, differentiated questioning and mixed ability grouping to enable children to offer peer support.
 Lessons are planned with the aim of best possible understanding and integration for all children within the class.